SCIInstitute/ShapeWorks/docs/users/Linux_README.txt

 You have downloaded a binary distribution of ShapeWorks.

+1. Open a terminal and change directory to the installation path (where you unzipped the downloaded file): `cd /path/to/shapeworks`

+2. Add the path to the shapeworks executables to your PATH: `export PATH=`pwd`/bin:$PATH`

-ShapeWorks comes with python examples to get you started.
-To run them you will need python with a few packages.
-The easiest way to install them is to run:
+ShapeWorks comes with Python examples to get you started.
+To run them:

-source ./conda_installs.sh

-Then, to run the example:

-cd Examples/Python
+1. Open a terminal and change directory to the installation path (where you unzipped the downloaded file): `cd /path/to/shapeworks`

+2. type `source conda_installs.sh` to install necessary Python packages into a protected environment.

+3. Copy the Examples folder to another location (ex: `cp -r Examples $HOME/ShapeWorks-Examples`).

+4. Activate the shapeworks conda environment: `conda activate shapeworks`

+5. With the shapeworks conda environment activated, `cd` to your copied Examples\Python location.
-python RunUseCase.py --use_case [insert name of use case here]

-For names for the use cases that are currently released, run:
+6. Run `python RunUseCase.py --use_case <insert name of use case here>`.
+To list the use cases that are currently released, run: `python RunUseCase.py --help`.

-python RunUseCase.py --help

-To run the jupyter notebooks:

-cd Examples/Python/notebooks/tutorials
-jupyter notebook

-For subsequent usage, the shapeworks conda environment must be activated using:
+**Note:** For subsequent usage, the shapeworks conda environment must be activated using `conda activate shapeworks`.

+To see the interactive Jupyter notebook examples:

+1. Open a terminal and change directory to your copied Examples\Python\notebooks\tutorials location.

-conda activate shapeworks
+2. Activate the shapeworks conda environment: `conda activate shapeworks`

+3. Run `jupyter notebook` to open the notebooks in your web brower.
+Click on a notebook to get started.